What Upgrades Increase Home Value? 25 High-ROI Improvements Buyers Love

 Upgrades that reduce maintenance hassles

-If your house is 10-15 years old, any big-ticket items that buyers might have to repair or replace in the next few years could be off-putting.
-Making those repairs now helps you get your best asking price:
+If your house is 10 to 15 years old, some big-ticket items that buyers might have to repair or replace in the next few years could make them look elsewhere.
+Make a few repairs now to help net your best asking price.

-Buyers often ask when the HVAC was installed or replaced, as well as if the home has a tankless hot water heater, Russell said.
+Buyers often ask when the HVAC was installed or replaced, as well as if the home has a tankless hot water heater, Russell says.